Danica Patrick: 2008–2009 (first victory and peak performance)

 To begin the 2008 season, her second with Andretti Green Racing, Patrick scored her then best career Homestead finish of sixth.
 She followed that up with another top ten by scoring a tenth-place finish at St. Petersburg.
 At the Indy Japan 300 at Twin Ring Motegi on April 20, Patrick moved to the front of the field with three laps remaining after the previous leaders were forced to make pit stops for fuel and held the first position to secure her maiden IndyCar victory.
 This made her the first woman to win a top-level sanctioned open wheel car racing event.
-At the season's fourth round at Kansas Speedway, Patrick finished 19th after a hubcap failure.
+At the season's fourth round at Kansas Speedway, she finished 19th after a hub failure.
 After qualifying fifth for the Indianapolis 500, she retired from the race early after a collision with Ryan Briscoe in the pit lane.
-Thereafter, Patrick finished within the top ten for five of the next six races in the season.
+Thereafter, she finished within the top ten for five of the next six races in the season.
 At Mid-Ohio Sports Car Course, an incident with Milka Duno in practice turned into a confrontation before walking away.
 She ended the season with three further top-ten finishes with a best of fifth at Infineon Raceway.
-Patrick finished sixth in the final standings with 379 points, the highest placed American over the course of the season.
+She finished sixth in the final standings with 379 points, the highest placed American over the course of the season.

 In the 2009 off-season, she made her second appearance at the 24 Hours of Daytona and teamed up with Casey Mears, Andy Wallace, and Rob Finlay in the No. 2 Daytona Prototype class Pontiac Crawford DP08 fielded by Childress-Howard Motorsports, finishing eighth in class and overall after overcoming several mechanical issues.
 Patrick again returned to Andretti Green Racing for the 2009 season.
-She placed 19th in the first race of the season, the Grand Prix of St. Petersburg, after clashing with Raphael Matos while in ninth place.
-Patrick recovered to finish fourth and fifth in the next two races of the season, at Long Beach and Kansas.
+She placed nineteenth in the first race of the season, the Grand Prix of St. Petersburg, after clashing with Raphael Matos while in ninth place.
+She recovered to finish fourth and fifth in the next two races of the season, at Long Beach and Kansas.
 She took her best career finish in five attempts at the Indianapolis 500 by finishing in third position.
 This set a new record for the highest-placed finish for a woman in Indianapolis 500 history.
 For the rest of the season, she scored seven more top-ten finishes with her best being a pair of fifth positions at the Milwaukee and Richmond races.
-Patrick finished the season fifth overall in the point standings, her highest finish to date.
+She finished the season fifth overall in the point standings, her highest finish to date.
 This fifth-place finish was not only the highest of any of the Andretti drivers, but of any non-Penske or Chip Ganassi Racing driver for the season.
 In December, she signed a contract extension that would see her through the next two seasons, with the option for a third in 2012.